-Shoreline Landscape Jobs Near Forest Lake MN: We’re Hiring for 3 Different Job Openings North of the Twin Cities
+Shoreline Landscape Jobs Near Forest Lake MN: We’re Hiring for Full-Time / Year Round Careers and for Summer Jobs

 Shoreline work is also similar to landscaping work in the sense that you get to work with your hands, work outdoors, work with friendly and easygoing guys, get a daily workout, and learn a skill.
-At the same time, it’s not like the typical landscape job, in that we don’t hire anyone and everyone.
+At the same time, it’s not like the typical landscape job, in that we don’t hire any old bag of bones.

 We’re obsessed with craftsmanship that everyone will be proud of.
 We never rush through a job – and always take our time in an effort to achieve true perfection.
 We call it “shoreline landscaping” for the purposes of hiring, because that term gives you the basic idea of what we do.

-Whether you want to do shoreline restoration work year-round or seasonally, or whether you want to be in it for the long haul or just for the next summer or two, we are hiring.
+Whether you want to do shoreline restoration work year-round or just as a summertime job, we are hiring.

 Job requirements of working on our shoreline restoration crew